blobaa/bba-did-method-specification/docs/markdown/spec.md

 ### Key Management

-A DID controller is always represented as an Ardor account and uses Ardor's native keys as its master key (which uses the elliptic curve Curve25519).
+A DID controller is always represented as an Ardor account and uses Ardor's native keys as its master key (which is based on the elliptic curve Curve25519).
 When an Ardor account is created, a mnemonic passphrase is created from which the private key is derived.
 The loss of this private key or its disclosure to other parties means the loss of control over the DID and therefore over the DID document.

 Ardor provides mechanisms that can help to contain control in case of key compromise ([Phasing Transactions](https://ardordocs.jelurida.com/Phasing_Transactions)) as well as to restore keys ([Shamir's Secret Sharing](https://ardordocs.jelurida.com/Secret_Sharing) or [HD Wallets](https://ardordocs.jelurida.com/From_Simple_Wallet_to_HD_Wallet/en)).